philippebaron4152/APC523-Final-Project/lammps/examples/numdiff/README.md

-# LAMMPS NUMDIFF EXAMPLES FOR FORCES, VIRIAL, and BORN MATRIX
+# LAMMPS FIX NUMDIFF EXAMPLE

-## Numerical Difference Fixes and Computes
+## Numerical Difference Fix

-This directory contains the input script for an NVE simulation with fix numdiff, fix numdiff/virial, and compute born/matrix numdiff.
+This directory contains the ingredients to run an NVE simulation using the numerical difference fix and calculate error in forces.
-In each cases, results are compared to exact analytic expressions and the small relative differences are reported.

 Example:
 ```